jonschlinkert/question-cache/README.md

 * [ask-for-github-auth](https://www.npmjs.com/package/ask-for-github-auth): Prompt a user for their github authentication credentials and save the results. | [homepage](https://github.com/doowb/ask-for-github-auth "Prompt a user for their github authentication credentials and save the results.")
 * [ask-once](https://www.npmjs.com/package/ask-once): Only ask a question one time and store the answer. | [homepage](https://github.com/doowb/ask-once "Only ask a question one time and store the answer.")
-* [generate](https://www.npmjs.com/package/generate): Generate is a command line tool and developer framework for scaffolding out new GitHub projects… [more](https://github.com/generate/generate) | [homepage](https://github.com/generate/generate "Generate is a command line tool and developer framework for scaffolding out new GitHub projects.
-Generators are easy to create and combine.
-Answers to prompts and the user's environment can be used to determine the templates, directories, files and contents to build.
-Support for gulp, assemble and Base plugins.")
+* [generate](https://www.npmjs.com/package/generate): Command line tool and developer framework for scaffolding out new GitHub projects.
+Generate offers the… [more](https://github.com/generate/generate) | [homepage](https://github.com/generate/generate "Command line tool and developer framework for scaffolding out new GitHub projects.
+Generate offers the robustness and configurability of Yeoman, the expressiveness and simplicity of Slush, and more powerful flow control and composability than either.")
 * [question-helper](https://www.npmjs.com/package/question-helper): Template helper that asks a question in the command line and resolves the template with… [more](https://github.com/doowb/question-helper) | [homepage](https://github.com/doowb/question-helper "Template helper that asks a question in the command line and resolves the template with the answer.")

 ### Contributing